yoember/yoember.github.io/index.md

 Time to clean up our navigation template.
 We can create a nice component to manage bootstrap `navbar` links properly.

-Open your terminal and generate a new component with Ember-CLI.
+Open your terminal and generate a new component with Ember CLI.

     $ ember g component nav-link-to